Taxation without Representation

 Source.
 1933, 162:4.
 RL 6:4.
 RSA 124:3.
 1973, 544:8, eff.
 Sept.
 1, 1973.

-How would you like it if you had to adhere to the ‘Terms and Conditions’ of the 27 million dollar Covid grant the Governor’s Council just shut down?
-It essentially gives up rights to New Hampshire sovereignty and creates a binding contract.
+How would you like it if you had to adhere to the ‘Terms and Conditions’ of the 27 million dollar Covid grant the Governor’s Council shut down after mass gatherings of protest (but then then subsequently passed similar funding)?
+As you can read in the contract’s Terms and Conditions, this Unconstitutional agreement gives up rights to New Hampshire sovereignty and create a binding contract.

 Have a look:

 What does that mean?

 - That means if the Federal Government says that you need to take a vaccine (or a booster, or ten) or go to quarantine camps, the New Hampshire State Government agrees to enforce it, without your consent.